elasticio/elasticio.github.io/content/_components/configuration/usage-example.md

 ---
 title: Configuration Usage Example
 layout: component
-description: In this article you will see a flow with which you will clearly see how and where the Configuration component is used.
+description: In this article we demonstrate the function of the Configuration Component within an integration flow.
 icon: configuration.png
 icontext: Configuration component
 category: configuration